kylpo/react-playbook/patterns/Immutable-Component.md

 > more conventions => more helpful tooling

 ## Future
 I would love for React to handle this standard automatically.
-Just like react auto-handles *lowercase* components (e.g. `<div />`) from *PascalCase* composite components, it could handle *UPPER_CASE* components.
+Just like react handles *lowercase* components (e.g. `<div />`) differently from *PascalCase* composite components, it could also auto-handle *UPPER_CASE* components.

-And how about going one step further in empowering a component's parent by specifying per-prop immutability?!
+And how about going one step further in empowering a component's parent by specifying **per-prop immutability**?!
+Immutable props would be skipped from the `shouldComponentUpdate()` check.

 ```jsx
 <View